Introducing API Playground (and YouTube Monitoring!) Learn more

 Postman

-1. In the Person Profile Endpoint docs, find the orange button that says Run in Postman and click it.
+1. In the Person Profile Endpoint docs, find the orange button that said Run in Postman and click it.
 Then click "Fork Collection" and log in however you like.
-If you're logging in for the first time, the screen should look something like this:

-1. Add your Bearer Token to the environment as a variable.
+2. Add your Bearer Token to the environment as a variable.
 Limit it to Proxycurl.
-You can do this from the Variables tab or from the pop-up that appears when you start typing into the "Token" field.
-You can name this variable anything you like, but Bearer Token is a good name.
+You could do this from the Variables tab or from the pop-up that appeared when you started typing into the Token field.
+You could name this variable anything you liked, but Bearer Token was a good name.

-1. Now, we should be able to run something!
-On the left-hand side, under "My workspace," expand your Proxycurl collection and then the People API, and double-click the Person Profile Endpoint.
-You can un-check some of the fields if you want or modify others - for example, you might want to change use_cache from if-present to if-recent to get the most up-to-date info, but maybe you don't need the user's personal contact number this time around.
+4. Under "My workspace," expand your Proxycurl collection and then the People API, and double-click the Person Profile Endpoint.
+You could un-check some of the fields if you wanted or modify others.
+For example, you might have changed use_cache from if-present to if-recent to get fresher info.

-2. Once you've modified the fields to your liking, click the blue "Send" button in the upper left-hand corner.
+5. Once you've modified the fields to your liking, click the blue Send button.

 Troubleshooting Postman